Easy Mexican rice flavoured with chipotle. A delicious side dish that goes well with any Mexican meal. Suitable for vegetarians and vegans.

 - 160 g basmati rice

 Heat the olive oil in a large non-stick pan over a medium heat.
-Add the onion, stir well, reduce the heat to medium-low and cover.
+Add 1 choppd onion, stir well, reduce the heat to medium-low and cover.
 Cook, stirring occasionally for ten minutes or until the onion is soft and translucent.

-Add the garlic and chipotle paste, stir well and cook for a further minute.
-Add the pepper and cook for another ten minutes, stirring occasionally, until the pepper is cooked.
+Add 1 cloves garlic and 1 tsp chipotle paste, stir well and cook for a further minute.
+Add a chopped red pepper and cook for another ten minutes, stirring occasionally, until the pepper is cooked.

-Pour in the tomatoes, beans, rice and boiling water or stock.
-Bring to the boil, then cover and cook on a low heat for 18-20 minutes until the rice is cooked through and most of the liquid has gone.
+Add 100g sweetcorn then pour in a tin of chopped tomatoes, the drained tin of beans, 160g rice and 200ml boiling water or stock.
+Bring to the boil, then cover and cook on a low heat for 25-30 minutes until the rice is cooked through and most of the liquid has gone.
+Add a little more water if needed but be careful not to add too much.